KFDA-TV: Raycom ownership and sale to Gray

-On August 10, 2015, Montgomery, Alabama-based Raycom Media announced that it would purchase Drewry Communications' eight television and two radio stations (which by then included Amarillo radio station KEYU-FM (102.9, now KVWE) for $160 million.
-The sale was completed on December 1; as result of the Raycom purchase, KFDA gained a new sister station in NBC affiliate KCBD in the adjacent Lubbock market (which Raycom has owned since it acquired Greenville, South Carolina-based Liberty Corporation's television broadcasting unit in 2006.).
+On August 10, 2015, Montgomery, Alabama–based Raycom Media announced that it would purchase Drewry Communications' eight television and two radio stations (which by then included Amarillo radio station KEYU-FM (102.9, now KVWE) for $160 million.
+The sale was completed on December 1; as result of the Raycom purchase, KFDA gained a new sister station in NBC affiliate KCBD in the adjacent Lubbock market (which Raycom has owned since it acquired Greenville, South Carolina–based Liberty Corporation's television broadcasting unit in 2006.).

 On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including KFDA-TV and KEYU as well as Lubbock sister station KCBD, and Gray's 93 television stations) under the former's corporate umbrella.
 The cash-and-stock merger transaction valued at $3.6 billion – in which Gray shareholders would acquire preferred stock currently held by Raycom – resulted in KFDA/KEYU gaining a new sister station in the Odessa–Midland market as Gray retained ownership of fellow CBS affiliate KOSA-TV in exchange for selling NBC affiliate KWES-TV (which was sold to Tegna Inc., along with CBS affiliate WTOL in Toledo, Ohio, to comply with FCC ownership rules prohibiting common ownership of two of the four highest-rated stations in a single market).
 The sale was approved on December 20, and was completed on January 2, 2019.

-Subchannel history

-KFDA-DT2

-KFDA-DT2 (branded as "NewsChannel 10 Too") is the second digital subchannel of KFDA-TV, which is programmed as an independent station.
-It broadcasts in 16:9 widescreen standard definition on channel 10.2.

-KFDA launched a digital subchannel on virtual channel 10.2 on September 16, 2002, to serve as a simulcast of low-power Telemundo affiliate KTMO-LP (channel 36, now defunct).
-On September 21, 2009, KFDA-DT2 converted into a simulcast of sister independent station KZBZ-LP (channel 46, later KTXC-LP) – which changed its branding to "NewsChannel 10 Too" as a brand extension to its parent outlet – in order to relay the analog low-power station's programming throughout the entire Amarillo market.
-KFDA-DT2 operates as an independent station due to the lack of standalone commercial stations in the market to support a primary-feed independent outlet.
-Along with syndicated programs acquired exclusively for KFDA-DT2 and second runs of syndicated shows seen on KFDA's main feed (consisting mainly of talk shows, game shows, drama series and newsmagazines), "NewsChannel 10 Too" also simulcasts select local newscasts seen on KFDA 10.1.
-After Drewry had the KTXC-LP license cancelled by the FCC on July 23, 2015, the "NewsChannel 10 Too" format became an exclusive subchannel-only transmission on virtual channel 10.2.